 Sydney Tower – a bird’s eye view

-Finish your day at the historical Queen Victoria Building, less than 5 minutes walk from Sydney Tower Eye.
-This 19th century building houses fantastic boutiques and restaurants and is Sydney shopping at its best.
+Finish your day at the historic Queen Victoria Building.
+This 19th-century building houses fantastic boutiques and restaurants and is Sydney shopping at its best.

 A boat tour of the glittering Sydney Harbour

 Begin early once again at Circular Quay.
-Today you will take a boat tour around Sydney Harbour.
-The harbour is enormous, and offers numerous small coves tucked away from sight.
+Today we recommend a boat tour of Sydney Harbour.
+The harbor is enormous and has numerous small coves to be discovered.

-Choose a reputable company and book tickets before you arrive if you can.
-Find a cruise that is hosted by locals, and if you love the water choose one where you can stop in a cove for a spot of snorkeling.
+Choose a reputable company and book tickets before you arrive to get the best deal.
+Find a cruise hosted by locals, and if you love the water, book one where you can stop at a snorkeling spot.

 Darling Harbour – Sydney’s playground

-Darling Harbour is located about 2.4km from Circular Quay.
-It would take around half an hour to walk but we recommend you use the metro for a quick 1-minute journey for a couple of dollars each.
+Darling Harbour is about 2.4 km from Circular Quay.
+It would take around half an hour to walk, but we recommend you use the metro for a quick 1-minute journey for about $2 each.

-At Darling Harbour, explore Sydney’s waterside, a family friendly entertainment area.
-Around the harbor you will find Sydney Sealife Aquarium, Madame Tussauds, Maritime Museum, Wildlife Sydney Zoo, playgrounds for the kids, the Harbourside Shopping Center and Cockle Bay Wharf for a huge array of food.
+At Darling Harbour, explore Sydney’s family-friendly entertainment area.
+Around the harbor, the Sydney Sealife Aquarium, Madame Tussauds, Maritime Museum, Wildlife Sydney Zoo, playgrounds for the kids, the Harbourside Shopping Center, and Cockle Bay Wharf for a vast array of food.

-You will find that your afternoon at Darling Harbour will blend into the evening, and you’re in a ideal spot for an early dinner with the family before enjoy the waterfront lit up at night.
+Your afternoon at Darling Harbour will most likely blend into the evening, and you’re in an ideal spot for an early dinner with the family before enjoying the lit-up waterfront at night.

-Today you’ll need a good pair of walking shoes, sunscreen and a hat – you’re getting out of the city for the day.
+Today you’ll need a good pair of walking shoes, sunscreen, and a hat – you’re leaving the city for the day.

 Hop on a local ferry at either Circular Quay or Darling Harbour (whichever is closer to your hotel) and head to Taronga Zoo.
-Captain Cook Cruises offer the “zoo express” from both these locations throughout the day.
-Taronga Zoo is located on the other side of the harbour, just 12 minutes by ferry, in Mosman.
+Captain Cook Cruises offers the “zoo express” from both these locations throughout the day.
+Taronga Zoo is located in Mosman on the other side of the harbor, just 12 minutes by ferry.

 Buy your tickets for entrance into Taronga Zoo online and include the price of a one-way cable car ride in your booking.
-Once you arrive at the wharf, ride the cable car up to the entrance of the zoo.
+Once you arrive at the pier, ride the cable car to the zoo entrance.

-It is simply an amazing place to visit – as is the view back over to Sydney and its famous skyline.
+It is simply a fantastic place to visit – as is the view back over to Sydney and its famous skyline.

 Manly Wharf, North Sydney

-Watson’s Bay is a favorite spot to enjoy a casual seafood lunch at the famous “Doyles on the Beach”.
-They also offer take-out if you want to find a spot on the small beach there to eat instead of in the restaurant.
+Watson’s Bay is a favorite place to enjoy a casual seafood lunch at the famous “Doyles on the Beach.”
+Opt for take-out if you prefer to eat on the beach instead of in the restaurant.

-There is a visitors centre in the forecourt at Manly Wharf that can help you out with walking guides and maps.
-Otherwise stay around the area of Manly Beach for surfing, sun, shopping and relaxation.
+A visitors center in the forecourt at Manly Wharf can help you with walking guides and maps.
+Otherwise, stay around Manly Beach for surfing, sun, shopping, and relaxation.

-At the end of your afternoon in Manly, there are ferries back to the circular quay that take around 20 minutes.
+At the end of your afternoon in Manly, ferries back to Circular Quay take around 20 minutes.

-Day 4: Coastal walk Coogee to Bondi Beach
+Day 4: Coastal walk from Coogee to Bondi Beach

 You start at the northern end of Coogee Beach, in Dunningham Reserve.
 Get the tram from Circular Quay.
 The journey time is about 30 minutes.
-Alternatively a taxi takes around 10 minutes, depending on traffic, but the tram is much cheaper.
+Alternatively, a taxi takes 10 minutes depending on traffic, but the tram is much cheaper.

-Upon arrival at Coogee beach, just pick up the ocean footpath at the northern end, the walk is clearly signposted.
+Upon arrival at Coogee Beach, pick up the ocean footpath at the northern end.
+The walk is signposted.

-Coogee is a great beach, the area is known for its lively nightlife.
-Your coastal walk will take you to the beaches of Sydney including Gordons Bay, Clovelly Beach (great for snorkelling from the shoreline and its ocean swimming pool), Bronte Beach, Tamarama and finally the beautiful stretch of white sand at Sydney’s famous Bondi Beach.
+Coogee is a fantastic beach, and the area is known for its lively nightlife.
+Your coastal walk will take you to the shores of Sydney, including Gordons Bay, Clovelly Beach (great for snorkeling from the shoreline and its ocean swimming pool), Bronte Beach, Tamarama, and finally the beautiful stretch of white sand at Sydney’s famous Bondi Beach.

-From Bondi Beach there are buses directly back to Bondi Junction if you want an opportunity to shop at the Westfield Shopping Centre.
-Otherwise, continue on back to your hotel.
-Try heading out to The Rocks for dinner for a great way to end your last evening in the city.
+From Bondi Beach, there are buses directly back to Bondi Junction if you want an opportunity to shop at the Westfield Sydney shopping center.
+Otherwise, return to your hotel—Head to The Rocks for dinner for a great way to end your last evening in the city.

 The Blue Mountains

-This gigantic plateau of sandstone has been dramatically eroded over thousands of years to creat what we know as the Jamison Valley.
+This gigantic sandstone plateau has been dramatically eroded over thousands of years to create what we know as the Jamison Valley.
 The famous sight of the Three Sisters is best viewed from Echo Point.

-But the best way to experience the Blue Mountains is using The Scenic Highway.
-A cable car system transporting you 300 meters over the mountain range.
+But the best way to experience the Blue Mountains is to use The Scenic Highway—a cable car system transporting you 300 meters over the mountain range.

-Alternatively (or in addition to) ride the Katoomba Scenic Railway, zigzagging through the mountains.
+Alternatively (or in addition), ride the Katoomba Scenic Railway, zigzagging through the mountains.
 Hold your breath, don’t look down, and be camera-ready!

 If you have enough time, book an overnight stay as the area of the Blue Mountains is very deserving of your time.

-The hotel Lilianfels Blue Mountains Resort and Spa located in Katoomba, is a glorious luxury resort dating back to the 19th century.
-It offers fantastic views over the Jamison Valley and ravines, and is on the edge of Echo Point.
-The hotel serve local, traditional food at their fabulous Darley Restaurant.
+The hotel Lilianfels Blue Mountains Resort and Spa, located in Katoomba, is a glorious luxury resort dating back to the 19th century.
+It offers fantastic views over the Jamison Valley and ravines and is on the edge of Echo Point.
+The hotel serves local, traditional food at their fabulous Darley Restaurant.

 The Hunter Valley is located just north of Sydney, starting at the coastal town of Newcastle and stretching inland.

-With over 150 different wine producers in this region, You will recognize the well-known names of, for example, Lindemans.
-But now you have the chance to visit for yourself, and even discover the lesser known names that the locals love.
+With over 150 wine producers in this region, You will recognize the well-known names of Lindemans, such as Lindemans.
+But now you can visit Hunter Valley and even discover the lesser-known names that the locals love.

-It’s easy to rent a car from Sydney and drive to The Hunter Valley yourself if you don’t mind driving on the left.
-If you decide you want to rent a car whilst in Sydney, do check out the latest rules regarding driving licenses for Australia.
-You may need to apply for an international driving licence before you leave home, depending on where in the world you live!
+If you don’t mind driving on the left, renting a car from Sydney and going to The Hunter Valley is easy.
+If you want to rent a car while in Sydney, check out the latest rules regarding driving licenses for Australia.
+You may need to apply for an international driving license before leaving home, depending on where you live!

-Otherwise book a bus tour and join like-minded visitors from all over the world eager to see the landscape and wineries of the Hunter Valley for themselves.
-Perhaps to really make your visit memorable, that once-in-a-lifetime hot air balloon ride is looking like a reality about to happen?
+Otherwise, book a bus tour and join like-minded visitors from all over the world eager to see the landscape and wineries of the Hunter Valley for themselves.
+Perhaps to make your visit memorable, that once-in-a-lifetime hot air balloon ride looks like a reality about to happen.